omhpathak/cmsc398F-fall22/Projects/Project-1/README.md

 - DO NOT HARDCODE THE NONCES OR ANY OTHER VALUES
 - YOU WILL RECEIVE A 0 ON THE PROJECT IF YOU DO SO

+### Submit:
+- Submit a file of your code to ELMS named with with the following format: LastName-FirstName-p1.py